jolocom/jolocom-sdk/docs/guides/identity.md

 ### Loading an existing identity

-As mentioned in the previous sections, using `sdk.createNewIdentity` or `agent.createFromMnemonic` will persist the created / recovered encrypted wallet data using the `storage` backend the SDK was configured with.
+As mentioned in the previous sections, using `sdk.createAgent` or `sdk.createAgentFromMnemonic` will persist the created / recovered encrypted wallet data using the `storage` backend the SDK was configured with.

 To provision the Agent with an identity persisted in the `storage` backend the following function can be used: